Ismail Ould Cheikh Ahmed

-Ismaïl Ould Cheikh Ahmed (إسماعيل ولد الشيخ أحمد; born 9 November 1960) is a Mauritanian diplomat and politician.
+Ismaïl Ould Cheikh Ahmed (إسماعيل ولد الشيخ أحمد; born 9 November 1960) is a Mauritanian diplomat and politician who is currently serving as 13th Secretary General of Organisation of Islamic Cooperation.
 He served as a United Nations Special Envoy for Yemen and was therefore head of the Office of the Special Envoy of the Secretary-General for Yemen from 25 April 2015 to 26 February 2018.

 Prior to that posting, Ahmed served as United Nations Special Representative for the United Nations Mission for Ebola Emergency Response (UNMEER).

 Prior to that appointment of 11 December 2014, Ahmed was the Deputy Special Representative and Deputy Head of the United Nations Support Mission in Libya (UNSMIL).

 He was the Minister of Foreign Affairs of Mauritania from 11 June 2018 to 31 March 2022.

+On, 27 August 2026, he was appointed as Secretary General of Organisation of Islamic Cooperation succeeding Hissein Brahim Taha.